Back to Family Discipleship

 CGS at Saint John's

 Saint John's will be offering The Catechesis of the Good Shepherd method of faith formation for children (ages 3-5).
-Out of the four monthly meetings, two will be part of "Family Discipleship" (which has formation for every family member) and two meetings are "CGS only."
+Out of the three monthly meetings, one will be part of "Faith Formation (which has formation for every family member) and two meetings are "CGS only."

 Catechist Training